 In the morning, the first wake-up call will let you know that coffee, hot water for tea or cocoa, juice, fresh fruit and cold cereal are ready on the hors d’oeuvres table.
 You can fill your mug and grab a bite, then begin to pack up your personal belongings and sleep gear as the guides prepare breakfast.
 After breakfast is served, the entire camp will be broken down and packing will be completed.
 The gear will then be loaded onto the boats and we’ll head downstream to see what new adventures await us.

 We need to know as soon as possible about any dietary restrictions we should consider in planning your trip.
-If you have additional food allergies or necessary restrictions, we will do our best to accommodate your needs.
-However, there may be an additional supplemental menu fee ranging from $5-20 per person per day to cover our increased costs.
+If you have food allergies or restrictions, we will do our best to accommodate your needs.
+However, there may be a supplemental menu fee ranging from $5-25 per person per day, to cover any increase in our costs.

 Beverages / Alcohol

-We provide two sodas per person per day, water, lemonade and a limited supply of beer and wine at camp.
+We provide a limited supply of sodas per person per day, water, lemonade and a limited supply of beer and wine with dinner.
 You are welcome to bring your own favorite beverages, alcoholic or non-alcoholic, in non-glass containers.
-If you choose to bring additional drinks or alcoholic beverages, please let us know in advance.
+Due to the flight from McCall to Salmon, we discourage passengers from bringing alcohol from McCall.
+We stop at the North Fork Store after the flight on our way from Salmon to Corn Creek launch.
+If you choose to bring additional drinks or alcoholic beverages before the flight, please let us know in advance.
 For those planning to buy hard liquor in Idaho, State Liquor Store hours vary.
 For information on where you can buy liquor in Idaho, please visit: http://www.mixblendenjoy.com/.
 Selection is likely to be limited.
 For your safety and the safety of others, the consumption of alcoholic beverages is limited to camp.